mohg5263/HM_Comer_Simulation/README.md

 # Manipulating Parameters
-The world file is located at  `HM_Comer_Simulation/HM_COMER/worlds /HM_COMER.wbt` and we can manipulate the environment environmental factors such as lighting and door conditions as bellow:
+The world file is located at  `HM_Comer_Simulation/HM_COMER/worlds /HM_COMER.wbt` and we can manipulate the environmental factors such as lighting and door conditions as bellow:

 ## Lighting
 In the simulation, you have the ability to adjust the lighting conditions to enhance realism and visibility.
 This is achieved by modifying the `pointLightIntensity` parameter in the `HM_COMER.wbt` file.